<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1467122&amp;fmt=gif">

 Today’s flow is much more complex with warehouses delivering inventory direct to the customer on an individual order fulfillment basis.
 Warehouse management now means dealing with complex orders too—it's not just one similarly shaped item.
 For example, one order could contain a very large item like an exercise bike and several smaller items like books.
 This variety of products eliminates efficiencies of scale for retailers.

 The sheer size of items causes major challenges within a warehouse or distribution center.
 Large items often can’t fit into existing automation infrastructure, like sorting machines and conveyor systems.
-This has led the industry to commonly refer to these large, irregularly shaped items as “non-conveyables”.
+This has led the industry to commonly refer to these large, irregularly shaped items as “non-conveyables."

 phillip-goldsberry-fZuleEfeA1Q-unsplash erik-mclean-Ma_yQtF2aTg-unsplash nik-3mNrWxdj04g-unsplash

-conveyables: poster tubes, barrels, and furniture.
+Some examples of common non-conveyables: poster tubes, barrels, and furniture.

 To address these outliers, facilities often will dedicate workers to move the bulky items from storage to shipping locations as needed.
 Manual processes are vulnerable to human errors, which can result in accidents, product damage, injuries, and even death.
 Facilities and logistics providers now need to optimize workflows by figuring out how to handle non-conveyable items at scale.